knownasilya/ember-toggle/README.md

 #### Binding / DDAU ####

 The DDAU (_data down, actions up_) design pattern should be familiar to you (if not please google it and see what the fuss is about).
-This component plays along and publishes two actions:
+This component plays along and publishes one action:

 - **onToggle** - whenever a click event causes the control to want to toggle this event is fired and the container is then responsible for toggling the value to the _other_ valid state.
-- **onError** - if the container sets the `value` to an invalid state (aka, neither the "on" or "off" values), the component will fire a `onToggle` suggestion to move back to the "off" state but if that is denied then the component is put into a "disabled" state and this event fires.

 So a basic usage would be as follows: